webjsworker/Caesar-cipher-CLI-tool/README.md

 - --output -o  ./output.txt  an output file

 ## For example
+All parameters must be passed to execute the application.
 ```
 node app.js  -s 1 -a encode -i ./input.txt  -o output.txt
 ```